-First and foremost, to successfully recover deleted files from your hard drive, SD card, flash drive or any other external storage medium, stop writing data to this very storage.
-In case of an internal disk of a PC or Mac, data recovery should be started as soon as possible as even operations like system boot, software installation, documents editing, video streaming, etc. may cause their overwriting.
+To be able to recover deleted files from your hard drive, SD card, flash drive or any other external storage medium, first and foremost, stop writing data to this very storage.
+In case of an internal disk of a PC or Mac, data recovery should be started as soon as possible.
+That’s because even operations like system boot, software installation, documents editing, video streaming, etc. may cause the overwriting of files.

 Among other factors you should consider when trying to undelete files are: